peterkhe1999/CheatSheet/OSCP/README.md

 Get-DomainUser -PreauthNotRequired
 ```

-If we have **GenericWrite or GenericAll** permissions on another AD user account, we could reset their passwords, but this would lock out the user from accessing the account.
+If we have **GenericWrite** or **GenericAll** permissions on another AD user account, we could reset their passwords, but this would lock out the user from accessing the account.

-=> To modify the User Account Control value of the user to not require Kerberos preauthentication, aka **Targeted AS-REP Roasting**.
-Notably, we should reset the User Account Control value of the user once we've obtained the hash.
+=> Modify the **User Account Control** value of the user to not require Kerberos preauthentication, aka **Targeted AS-REP Roasting**.
+Then reset the User Account Control value of the user once we've obtained the hash.

 ### Kerberoasting